 I am a second generation Chinese American, born and raised in the San Francisco Bay Area.
 As an artist, organizer, and community builder for the past 20 years, I bring commitment to building grassroots power and love for creativity.
 I am particularly passionate about centralizing spirit in movement building, networked organizing, and motherhood as warrior training.
-Currently, I serve as the Deputy Director for Mobilize the Immigrant Vote (California) and engage in independent consulting projects alongside my organizational commitment.
+Currently, I serve as the Program Officer in the People Pathway at the San Francisco Foundation.
+I am taking on pro-bono consulting work only.

 I have a BA in Political Science with a minor in Education from the University of California at Berkeley and a Masters of Public Policy with a certificate in Urban and Regional Planning from the Woodrow Wilson School at Princeton University.
 I live in Oakland, California with my husband, Bryant Terry and our two daughters.

 The master of the art of living makes little distinction between his work and his play, his labor and his leisure, his mind and his body, his education and his recreation, his love and his religion.
 He hardly knows which is which; he simply pursues his vision of excellence in whatever he does, leaving others to decide whether he is working or playing.
 To him he is always doing both.Buddha

 Zen Buddhism is my spiritual path and serves as a foundation for my value system.
 I would like to bring this practice more explicitly into my consulting work.
 If you are open, we can explore together.

 Supporting alliances, coalitions, and networks to create strategy, structure, and culture in service of collective purpose.

 Agenda design and facilitation of small to medium sized (5-30 people) retreats and meetings.
 Management of facilitation teams for larger groups.

 Supporting organizations and alliances to develop strategy or design and execute planning processes.